Trustee Policy

 The Library Trustees are:

-D. Bruce Williams, Jean Davis, Ennis Duling, Nancy Luzer, and Jean Roberts.
+D. Bruce Williams, Jean Davis, Ennis Duling, Nancy Luzer, and Emily Sosnoff.